eallion/mastodon-embed-timeline/README.md

 // Customize the text of the link pointing to the Mastodon page (appears after the last toot)
 link_see_more: "See more posts at Mastodon",

+//set the font icon for replies counter, e.g. (make sure to add FontAwesome to you page to make this sample work)
+replies_count_icon: '<i class="fa fa-reply"></i>',

+//set the font icon for boosts counter, e.g. (make sure to add FontAwesome to you page to make this sample work)
+boosts_count_icon: '<i class="fa fa-retweet"></i>',

+//set the font icon for favourites counter, e.g. (make sure to add FontAwesome to you page to make this sample work)
+favourites_count_icon: '<i class="fa fa-star"></i>',
 ```

 ### Tip